jmakino/simdsort/README.md

 # simdsort

-A fast quicksort function with AVX2 (currently) support
+A fast quicksort function with AVX2 and AVX512 support

 you can try this with